rasbt/pattern_classification/resources/data_glossary.md

 <br>
 <br>

-<a class="mk-toclify" id="k-medeoids-clustering"></a>
+<a class="mk-toclify" id="k-medoids-clustering"></a>
 #### K-Medoids Clustering
 [[back to top](#table-of-contents)]

-K-Medoids clustering is a variant of [K-Means] algorithm in which cluster centroids are picked among the sample points, rather than the mean point of each cluster.
-K-Medoids can overcome some of the limitations of [K-Means] algorithm, avoiding empty clusters, more robust to outliers, and easily applicable to non-numeric data types.
+K-Medoids clustering is a variant of [k-means](#k-means-clustering) algorithm in which cluster centroids are picked among the sample points rather than the mean point of each cluster.
+K-Medoids can overcome some of the limitations of [k-means](#k-means-clustering) algorithm by avoiding empty clusters, being more robust to outliers, and being more easily applicable to non-numeric data types.
 (submitted by [Vahid Mirjalili](https://github.com/mirjalil))

 <br>